-In general ODA terms, the majority of remitters were born in Southeast Asia and Oceania (57%) followed by Eastern Asia (11%).
+In general ODA terms, the majority of remittances in Canada were made by those born in Southeast Asia and Oceania (57%) followed by Eastern Asia (11%).

-In essence, it’s no surprise that many people like moving to Canada.
+In essence, it’s no surprise that many people like moving to Canada – back in the 19th century or today.
 The Great White North might be cold, but it sure is welcoming.

 Ready to send money online with Ria?
 You can use our Ria Money Transfer app – download it today for iOS or Android and let´s get started.